medic/cht-infrastructure/self-hosting/README.md

 # HOSTING THE CHT APP

-The community health toolkit core framework has been packaged into a docker container to make it portable and easy to install.
+The Community Health Toolkit (CHT) core framework has been packaged into a docker container to make it portable and easy to install.
 It is available from [dockerhub](https://hub.docker.com/r/medicmobile/medic-os).
 To learn more how to work with docker you could follow the tutorial [here](https://docker-curriculum.com/#getting-started) and the cheat sheet [here](https://www.docker.com/sites/default/files/d8/2019-09/docker-cheat-sheet.pdf).

 ## Installing Docker Prerequisites

 This Ideally depends on which operating system you are running.
 You need to first install these on your box before you can run the CHT docker containers.

+### Minimum Hardware/Software Requirements

+The specifications listed here are the minimum required to host the CHT containers.
+Depending on the scale of your operation these need to be adjusted to suite your need.

+- 4 GiB RAM
+- 2 CPU/vCPU
+- 50 GB Hard Disk (SSD prefered)
+- SSL certificates ( To be able to use the CHT app on mobile)
+- Root Access to the host server

 ### 64-bit Linux